Every country has what I term, its local “hooch”, or adult alcoholic

 heart into sugars that can be fermented.

 The juice is placed in tanks and yeast is added for fermentation (turning the sugars into alcohol.)
-The fermented liquid is distilled (usually twice) to increase the alcohol content and purify the spirit.
+The fermented liquid is distilled (usually twice) to

 Some tequilas are bottled immediately as blanco (white)